Lux-AI-Challenge/Lux-Design-S1/specs.md

 Actions

 - Move - Move the unit in one of 5 directions, North, East, South, West, Center.
-- Transfer - Send any amount of a single resource-type from own cargo to another (start-of-turn) adjacent Unit, up to the latter's cargo-capcity.
+- Transfer - Send any amount of a single resource-type from a unit's cargo to another (start-of-turn) adjacent Unit, up to the latter's cargo capacity.
 Excess is returned to the original unit.

 ## Cooldown

 [CityTiles](#CityTiles), [Workers](#Workers) and [Carts](#Carts) all have a cooldown mechanic after each action.
 [Units](#Units) and [CityTiles](#CityTiles) can only perform an action when they have &lt; 1 Cooldown.

 At the **end of each turn**, after [Road](#roads) have been built and pillaged, each unit's Cooldown decreases by 1 and further decreases by the level of the [Road](#Roads) the unit is on at the end of the turn.
-CityTiles are not affected by road levels however, cooldown decreases by 1 only for them.
+CityTiles are not affected by road levels and cooldown always decreases by 1.
 The minimum Cooldown is 0.

 After an action is performed, the unit’s Cooldown will increase by a Base Cooldown.